cnr-isti-vclab/vclib/docs/pages/1_get_started.md

 Where `my_target` is the target of your project.
 ## Usage with INCLUDE_PATH

-To work with VCLib, you need to have Eigen accessible in your `INCLUDE_PATH`.
+In order to work with VCLib, you must ensure that Eigen is accessible in your `INCLUDE_PATH`.
-MapBox Earcut, STB and (if you are using Apple Clang) pstld are already included automatically by VCLib and you don't need to include it manually.

-Eigen is also provided inside the `external` directory of VCLib.
+MapBox Earcut, STB, and (if you're using Apple Clang) pstld are already included automatically by VCLib, so you don't need to include them manually.
+Eigen is also provided within the `external` directory of VCLib.

-Set your `INCLUDE_PATH` in the following way:
+To set your `INCLUDE_PATH` correctly, follow these steps:

 ```cmake
 INCLUDE_PATH += path/to/vclib/external/eigen-3.4.0/ # or your favorite Eigen version